-When Jesus states, “you have no part with me”, He is referring to walking in the Light as He himself in the Light and sharing all that the Light has for us in time and eternity.
-This means no experiential sanctification because we are talking about a NIPTO washing verses a LOUO washing as Jesus clarifies in verse 10.
+When Jesus states, “you have no part with me,” He is referring to walking in the Light as He Himself is in the Light, and sharing all that the Light has for us in time and eternity.
+This means no experiential sanctification, because we are talking about a NIPTO washing, verses a LOUO – λούω (loo’-o) washing as Jesus clarifies in verse 10.

 As we will see in verse 10, he who has been bathed by the Lord, through His Word and Baptism of the Spirit, (John 15:3; Titus 3:5; Eph 5:26), needs only to wash himself day by day from the filth and defilement (sin) which he might have accumulated by his contact with the world.

-When our Lord stated in verse 8 that if He did not wash Peter’s feet Peter would have “no part with Him”, Peter thought, due to ignorance, our Lord was speaking about Peter’s eternal portion or position when if fact He was not.
+When our Lord stated in verse 8 that if He did not wash Peter’s feet, Peter would have “no part with Him,” Peter thought, due to ignorance, our Lord was speaking about Peter’s eternal portion or position, when in fact, He was not.

 What Peter wanted to do is take a second bath, and that is like doubting your salvation.

-In addition, many are burdened by a system of works, or giving, or attendance to a church thinking they need to maintain their salvation or ensure their salvation through their works.
+In addition, many are burdened by a system of works, or giving, or attendance to a church, thinking they need to maintain their salvation or ensure their salvation through their works.
 This too is heresy.
-There is nothing we can do to save ourselves or ensure our salvation other than the one time none meritorious act of faith in the Person and work of the Lord Jesus Christ upon the Cross for the forgiveness of our sins.
+There is nothing we can do to save ourselves or ensure our salvation other than the one-time non-meritorious act of faith in the Person and work of the Lord Jesus Christ upon the Cross for the forgiveness of our sins.
 Eph 2:8-9

 Rom 1:16, “For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.” w/ 1 Cor 1:18